-The Professional Conduct Committee (PCC) plays a key role in enabling UKCP to meet its responsibility to maintain professional standards.
-It oversees the new Complaints and Conduct Process (CCP) and Central Final Appeal Procedure (CFAP).
+The Professional Conduct Committee (PCC) plays a key role in enabling UKCP to meet its responsibility to maintain professional standards of excellence.
+It oversees the Complaints and Conduct Process (CCP).

-The remit of the PCC is to oversee the role, function and management of the CCP and the consideration of applications to appeal through the CFAP.
-This involves working closely with the Complaints and Conduct Officers and other UKCP staff.
-PCC members review specific complaints to determine whether the application meets the prima facie requirements to be lodged formally, or for an appeal to be taken forward.
-They then oversee and advise on the subsequent handling of cases.
+The remit of the PCC is to oversee the role, function and management of the CCP.
+This involves working closely with the Complaints and Conduct team and other UKCP staff.
+PCC members review complaints and advise on whether complaints should be referred to an Adjudication Panel.

 UKCP’s Professional Conduct Committee publishes an annual report setting out key statistics for the year(s) covered.
 These include the number of general enquiries and complaints received, the number of cases considered and accepted, and the types of complaint received.